noisolation/design-ninja-system/README.md

 > A design ninja system enables a design team to collaborate and perform unified design work.
 It unifies a set of tools and concepts to structure the underlying design process.

+What tools and concepts?

+- One design tool
+- One Version control
+- One prototype platform

 ## 🖥 Our Design Tool – Sketch